toedter/chatty/README.md

 ```

 After successful image creation, you will see an image id.
-In the boot2docker console, type
+In the Docker console, type

 ```bash
 docker images